ARRIVE: Sunday, July 14, 2019 DEPART: Sunday, July 28th, 2019 Applications for AlpenKammerMusik are due by February 15, 2019.

 - AlpenKammerMusik’s focus is on the canon of chamber music for strings, winds, voice, and piano.
 Occasionally, we may also bring in other instruments, such as guitar and percussion.
 During a typical day at AKM, one may hear strains of a Bach cantata, Schubert Lieder, a trio for winds, and a new work for piano quartet.
 Applicants make repertoire requests when applying, and requests are taken into consideration when building a balanced program for the festival.

 - The vocal component of AKM is an unusual and integral part of our festival.
 For some of our participant singers and instrumentalists, it is the first opportunity they have had to collaborate in a chamber music setting.
 The interplay of text and music, and of voice and instruments has proven to be enlightening and satisfying for all involved.

-- In addition to the intensive rehearsal schedule, AKM presents master classes, lectures, and individual instrumental instruction.
+- In addition to the intensive rehearsal schedule, AKM presents master classes, lectures, and individual instruction.

-- Our ideal complement of musicians each summer will resemble this list, subject to variation:8 violins, 4 violas, 6 cellos, 1 double bass, 5 pianists, 2 clarinets, 1 flute, 1 oboe, 1 bassoon, 1 horn, and 4 vocalists.
+- We aim to keep AKM an intimate, special experience.
+Our ideal complement of participants each summer is 8 violins, 4 violas, 6 cellos, 1 double bass, 5 pianists, 2 clarinets, 1 flute, 1 oboe, 1 bassoon, 1 horn, 4 vocalists, and other instruments, on occasion.